-Operating in the south-east of Madagascar, we manage a wide range of sustainable development and conservation projects across the Anosy region.
+SEED Madagascar (Sustainable Environment, Education & Development in Madagascar) is an award-winning British registered charity (number 1079121).
+Operating in southeast Madagascar, we manage a wide range of sustainable development and conservation projects across the Anosy region.
 Alongside this, we aim to raise global awareness of Madagascar’s unique needs and build constructive partnerships to aid development.

-Communities and ecosystems thriving across Madagascar.
+Thriving communities and ecosystems across Madagascar.

 To enhance the capacity of individuals, communities, organisations and government in fulfilling sustainable environment, education and development goals in southeast Madagascar.

 To support a range of organisations to respond flexibly and efficiently to the most critical needs of communities in the Anosy region.